Para-Lang/para-compiler/README.md

 ![para-c](./Para-C-Redesign-Banner.png)

 *Note: Para-C is not intended to be a widely „optimised“ or „production-ready“ programming language.
-It is for now solely a free-time project designed for learning and testing purposes, which we do not intend for anything other than that.*
+It is for now solely a free-time/college project*

 ## Key-Features
 *Planned/Intended features (Development is still ongoing)*